-Determining which rental property is worth your investment requires carefully looking at various bits of data.
-The gross rent multiplier in real estate happens to be one of the most important factors you may wish to focus on – and the good news is there are many such metrics you can use to get a good idea of the value of any property.
+Determining which rental property is worth your investment requires taking a careful look at various bits of data.
+Gross rent multiplier in real estate happens to be one of the most important factors you may wish to focus on – and the good news is there are many such metrics you can use to get a good idea of the value of any property.

 First Things First: What Is Gross Rent Multiplier?

-The gross rent multiplier is a specific formula that helps evaluate a property as an investment.
-Still, it can also be used to help manage the real-time performance of your existing property.
+The gross rent multiplier is a specific formula that helps with evaluating property you plan to invest in but can also be used to help manage the real time performance of your existing property.
 So, what is it?

-This is an easy calculation to determine how profitable similar properties are based on the gross annual rental income that those properties will likely generate.
+This is an easy calculation that is used to determine how profitable similar properties are based on the gross annual rental income that those properties will likely generate.
 It is a helpful tool to use when market rents are changing quickly, which is what has occurred in recent years.

 How Do You Use a Gross Rent Multiplier?

-Real estate investors can use the gross rent multiplier to compare the rental income potential of one property to another.
-It is a simplified method of analyzing properties without putting the time and money into a full analysis, which is why it is just a first step in the decision-making process.
+Real estate investors can use gross rent multiplier as a tool to compare the rental income potential of one property to another.
+It is a simplified method of analyzing properties without putting the time and money into a full analysis, which is why it is just a first step in the decision making process.
 It is quick and easy to use.

 How to Calculate Gross Rent Multiplier

-To calculate this figure, you need to take the market value of the rental property and then divide it by the gross rental income of that property.
+To calculate this figure, you just need to take the market value of the rental property and then divide it by the gross rental income of that property.
 You can apply it in several ways, such as using the list price or the sale price.
 You can also use the property’s appraised value.
-In addition, you can choose the income range that you would like, either monthly or the property’s annual income.
+In addition to that, you can choose the income range that you would like, either monthly or the property’s annual income.

 No matter which metrics you use, be sure you are using the same metrics from one property to the next.
 That way, you get a clear understanding of the value of the properties in how they compare to each other.
 Without keeping these factors even, you are not producing data that is accurate.